firedrakeproject/firedrake/doc/sphinx/source/backends.rst

 ---------------

 As with the host backends, the device backends have most of the implementation in common.
-A :class:`~pyop2.Dat` has a data array in host memory and a separate array in device memory.
-Flags indicate the present state of a given :class:`~pyop2.Dat`:
+The PyOP2 data carriers :class:`~pyop2.Dat`, :class:`~pyop2.Global` and :class:`~pyop2.Const` have a data array in host memory and a separate array in device memory.
+Flags indicate the present state of a given data
+carrier:

 * ``DEVICE_UNALLOCATED``: no data is allocated on the device
 * ``HOST_UNALLOCATED``: no data is allocated on the host